US 20 at Tumalo

 Diagram of safety improvement project

-The long term solution needs to address safety and operation conditions of all road users on U.S. 20 through the Tumalo area, while maintaining connectivity and mobility of the community of Tumalo.
-ODOT, with involvement with identified stakeholders such as FHWA, Deschutes County, property and business owners within and surrounding the Tumalo area, emergency service providers, and freight industry representatives, will work together to develop alternatives that meet the purpose of the project.
+The long term solution needs to address safety and operation conditions of all road users on US 20 through the Tumalo area, while maintaining connectivity and mobility of the community of Tumalo.
+ODOT worked together with stakeholders such as FHWA, Deschutes County, property and business owners within and surrounding the Tumalo area, emergency service providers, and freight industry representatives to develop two options (C-4 and I-3) that meet the purpose of the project.

 Option C-4 Option I-3 Vicinity Map